Snohomish County pays $50,000 to settle lawsuit filed by former jail inmate whose prosthetic leg was taken away

 Snohomish County has agreed to pay a former jail inmate $50,000 to settle a federal civil-rights lawsuit alleging jail medical officials delayed providing him treatment for a badly fitting prosthetic leg because it would cost too much, at one point taking the limb away from him.

 Dylan James Downey was booked into the jail in 2016 on vehicular-assault charges stemming from a July 2014 motorcycle accident that severely injured a passenger and resulted in the traumatic amputation of his left leg.
-Downey,required significant medical attention because of his prosthesis and surgical hardware — plates and screws — that were holding his other leg together as a result of injuries suffered in the crash, according to court records.
+Downey required significant medical attention because of his prosthesis and surgical hardware — plates and screws — that were holding his other leg together as a result of injuries suffered in the crash, according to court records.

 Downey was seen by jail medical officials on his arrival December 2016.
 According to his lawsuit, he informed them that his prosthesis was painful and needed to be adjusted and fitted with a new socket to accommodate his stump, or he risked future complications that could require surgery to fix.
 The lawsuit notes that a new socket could cost as much as $13,000.